rafaelravelli12/php/README.md

-# Projects PHP Laravel
+# Projects PHP

 ### Estimeed Sirs,

-This repository is being used to allocate my public projects using PHP Laravel.
+This repository is being used as showcase for courses and personal projects using PHP.

 Graciously,